KiCad/kicad-source-mirror/eeschema/dialogs/dialog_bom_help.md

 The default settings present several generator script options, although some additional scripts are installed with KiCad and can be added to the list with the **+** button.

 **Note:** On Windows, there is an additional option **Show console window**.
 When this option is unchecked, BOM generators run in a hidden console window and any output is redirected and printed in the dialog.
-When this option is checked, BOM generators run in a visisble console window.
+When this option is checked, BOM generators run in a visible console window.

 # 3. Custom generators and command lines